Welcome to Occupational Therapy at the Center of Development!

 By doing therapy to "fix" these developmental delays, we can greatly change how the child learns, attends, and focuses.

 2. Sensory Processing: In-depth evaluation of the Power Sensations:

 Attention and focus in sitting are greatly dependent upon adequate sensory processing, vestibular processing, and core strength.
 If there is a disturbance in sensory processing skills, then this shows up as in-attention, fidgeting, inability to sit still, and poor visual focus.

 3. Perceptual skills: Visual perceptual skills with standardized testing pre and post therapy to show results, long and short term memory, hemisphere dominance, handwriting and left-right laterality and directionality skills are assessed.
 We use standardized tests like the BOT-2, VMI, Jordan and more if needed.

 Difficulties with visual perceptual skills can cause delays in reading, writing, visual scanning worksheets, visual attention, and even cause reversals in reading and writing.

-Delays in fine motor coordination can greatly affect a child's self esteem and cause frustration in school and home skills.
-Early treatment of fine motor and self help delays is essential to help them gain more confidence and prevent awkard grasp patterns.
+Delays in fine motor coordination can greatly affect a child's self-esteem and cause frustration in school and home skills.
+Early treatment of fine motor and self-help delays is essential to help them gain more confidence and prevent awkward grasp patterns.

 Occupational therapy sessions that integrate motor coordination skills along with sensory processing skills are more effective and can help get quicker outcomes!
-Using an therapist that is trained in sensory integration and motor development can help your child reach their developmental goals quicker!
+Using a therapist that is trained in primitive reflex integration, sensory integration and motor development can help your child reach their developmental goals quicker!